Wisbech Castle: 20th century

 At the turn of the century The Castle tenant was still the dentist F W Bradley.

 The Northern Whig No 28,517 reported on Tuesday 2 January 1900 "Births" - "Bradley December 31, at Wisbech Castle, Cambs, the wife of F.W.Bradley, of a daughter."

 On 16 May 1903 a chimney fire set the roof on fire at the castle.
 It took 12 hours to extinguish.

 In the 1920s the lawn was laid out as a lawn tennis court.
 He remained in occupation as a tenant of Lord Peckover for 48 years until 1935.
-At this time there was still a statue of Mercury (from the garden of Thurloe’s Castle) above the vaults in the garden.
+At this time there was still a statue of Mercury (from the garden of Thurloe’s Mansion) above the vaults in the garden.

 In 1955 excavations on the site of Messrs.
 Keightley's new building in the Market Place revealed evidence of a wall and extensive moat, in which were found pottery, leather sole shoes, slim fitting with long pointed toes and an early 15th century gilt spur.